Programs & Events

 "Industry on the Waterfront Exhibit"

-The exhibit “Industry on the Waterfront”, examines the workings of the Britannia Heritage Shipyard and its role in British Columbia’s industrial heritage.
+The exhibit “Industry on the Waterfront”, examines the workings of the Britannia Shipyards National Historic Site and its role in British Columbia’s industrial heritage.

 The exhibit showcases the historical uses of the shipyard, carpentry shop, engine shop and machine shop that once served the fishing fleet of the Anglo British Columbia Packing Company.
 Each shop houses authentic machinery, tools, interpretive text and interactive demonstrations, which help recreate the different work areas and activities that took place.
 New photographs, new stories and new explanations will help our visitors rediscover the history of Britannia, and understand some of the complexities of a working shipyard.